ostecke/axon-server-dockerfile/README.md

     [The AxonIQ team](https://www.axoniq.io)

 The text below is an extract (with small textual adjustments) of the README in the [GiftCard demo repo on GitHub](https://github.com/AxonIQ/giftcard-demo).

+## Release Notes for version 4.2.2

+* Cleaned-up logging
+* Fix for specific error while reading aggregate
+* Optional heartbeat between Axon Server and Axon Framework clients

+## Release Notes for version 4.2

+* Development mode with delete all events operation added
+* Blacklisting event types for applications that cannot handle these events
+* Expose tracking event processor position and status

+## Release Notes for version 4.1.7

+* Fix for saving aggregates failing with error "Invalid Sequence number" in specific circumstances

+## Release Notes for version 4.1.6

+* Added operation to set cached version numbers for aggregates

+## Release Notes for version 4.1.5

+* Fix for authorization path mapping and improvements for rest access control

+* Improvements in release procedure for docker images

+* Fix for subscription query memory leak

+* Improvements in error reporting in case of disconnected applications

+* Improvements in detection of insufficient disk space

+## Release Notes for version 4.1.4

+* Fix for appendEvent with no events in stream

+## Release Notes for version 4.1.3

+* CLI commands now can be performed locally without token.

 ## Release Notes for version 4.1.2